 Financial resilience: firms need to up their game on wind-down planning

-The FCA have just released their observations from a thematic review which considered the progress firms have made in implementing effective wind-down plans, with a particular focus on liquidity needs in light of the ongoing Covid-19 pandemic.
+The FCA have just released their observations from a thematic review which considered the progress firms have made in implementing effective wind-down plans, important for financial resilience, with a particular focus on liquidity needs in light of the ongoing Covid-19 pandemic.

 The review was performed by the FCA through a series of bi-lateral discussions with a number of larger firms on their assessment of cashflow needs, modelling methodology, intra-group reliance and pre-wind down risks in the event of a wind-down.
 The FCA also reviewed firms’ wind-down plan documentation.

-The work identified substantial gaps with some firms having no wind-down plans.
+The work identified substantial gaps with some firms having no wind-down plans, threatening their financial resilience.
 Where plans did exist, they remained at an early stage of maturity and did not reflect the FCA Wind-Down Planning Guidance (WDPG) and the Final Guidance on Assessing Adequate Financial Resources (FG20/1).
 The FCA reminded firms that they have an obligation under Threshold Condition COND 2.4 to hold adequate financial and non-financial resources, including liquidity, and encouraged all firms to review the Guidance and incorporate it as appropriate into their wind-down planning.

 The FCA’s key observations are: